kitty-panics/proton-caller/README.md

 proton-call -r foo.exe
 ```

-Defaults to the latest verison of Proton, all extra arguments passed to the executable.
+Defaults to the latest version of Proton, all extra arguments passed to the executable.
 ```
 proton-call -r foo.exe --goes --to program
 ```